 - Identify reduction in symptomatic impact compared to standard of care

 - Show symptom palliation in combination with approved chemotherapy

 - Support clinical meaningfulness of progression-free survival through symptomatic benefit

 We would like to collaborate with other investigators to develop and validate new language versions of our instruments.
 Contact us at firstname.lastname@example.org for more information.

 NOTE: Our instruments may not be modified or translated into another language without the express written consent of the copyright holder (see Notice of Copyright below).

-The Brief Pain Inventory (BPI), Brief Fatigue Inventory (BFI), and the MD Anderson Symptom Inventory (MDASI) and all of their variants, derivatives, and modules are copyrighted instruments.
+The MD Anderson Symptom Inventory (MDASI), Brief Pain Inventory (BPI), Brief Fatigue Inventory (BFI), Treatment-Induced Neuropathy Assessment Scale (TNAS), and the Alopecia Areata Symptom Impact Scale (AASIS), along with all of their variants, derivatives, and modules, are copyrighted instruments.
 The copyright applies to all language versions of these instruments.

-The BPI, BFI, MDASI, and their derivatives may not be used or reproduced without permission from Charles S. Cleeland, PhD, or his designee.
+The MDASI, BPI, BFI, TNAS, AASIS, and their derivatives may not be used or reproduced without permission.
 Failure to comply may result in legal action.
 Please use our order form to request the instrument(s) you need.
 Fees may apply.

 Our symptom assessment tools are understandable even by grade-school children, according to the Flesch scoring systems described below.

 Flesch Reading Ease score: Rates text on a 100-point scale; the higher the score, the easier it is to understand the document.
 Most standard documents aim for a score of approximately 60 to 70.